chrisdone/website/hakyll/posts/ai.markdown

 to their goal and then returns home the same number of steps.
 If one adds stilts or shortens their legs, they overshoot or undershoot the distance.

+[this post is incomplete, but upon returning to it, I think I was onto something with clarity]